 Coordinate geometry including lines, circles, and conics.
 Application of lines such as slopes in daily life situations or in physics.

 Mesuration such as finding the surface area and volume of simple three-dimensional shapes and composite figures.

 Best method for factoring polynomials

 This site makes math easier and easier by using explanations on all topics of math.
 Our well explained lesson plans are there to help kids in their daily math learning.
-No doubt math is a challenging subject and it needs special attention and complete focusing of mind in the class lecture.
+No doubt math is a challenging subject and it needs special attention and complete focusing of the mind in the class lecture.
 But most students can’t focus their minds on the teacher’s lectures during the math blocks.
 As a result, they lost some valuable math skills or problem-solving steps.

-When they try to do their homework and can’t solve the homework questions as they missed few steps of teacher’s explanations.
+When they try to do their homework and can’t solve the homework questions as they missed a few steps of the teacher’s explanations.
 But as a math-friendly site user, you don’t have to worry about those missed steps or those hard looking math questions, as we are going to deal with them again step by step.
 If you don’t know how to solve your homework question just go to related lesson plans and worksheets do hands-on practice on that topic.

 How Do People Decode Words Anyway?

 - Proficient readers do not decode words by sounding them letter by letter, but by looking for similarities between the unknown word and known words.

 - In letter-by-letter decoding, children are taught the sound or sounds associated with each letter.
 While this works well for consonants, it does not work with vowels.
 Traditionally children were taught that each vowel had a long and short sound.
 This is not very useful because each vowel has numerous sounds, and there are many vowel combinations.
 Some vowels have as many as 20 different sounds.